-4.13.4.4.1 A person is appointed as a chair for a period of one year (July 1 - June 30).
+- 4.13.4.4.1 A person is appointed as a chair for a period of one year (July 1 June 30).
 If an individual receives appointment to the position of chair in five consecutive years (including service as acting or interim chair) from the date of the initial appointment, the position will be reopened for nominations automatically in September of the fifth year of that individual's service as chair and every three years thereafter.
-The purpose of the periodic reopening of the position is to provide opportunity for the chair to return to faculty status and/or for the department to signal interest in positive change; that is, change not necessarily linked to the regular annual review of the chair.

-4.13.4.4.2 At that designated time, the dean will inform the faculty and the departmental chair that the periodic reopening of the position is taking place.
+The purpose of the periodic reopening of the position is to provide opportunity for the chair to return to faculty status and/or for the department to signal interest in positive change; that is, change not necessarily linked to the regular annual review of the chair. - 4.13.4.4.2 At that designated time, the dean will inform the faculty and the departmental chair that the periodic reopening of the position is taking place.
 The faculty of the department shall assemble, without the departmental chair, to discuss the future of the department and its leadership.
-Before this meeting is adjourned and while a quorum exists, departmental faculty (as defined in Article II, Section 3 of the Faculty Constitution) shall vote by secret ballot on whether to recommend to the department continue with the current chair for an additional term of three years.
+Before this meeting is adjourned and while a quorum exists, departmental faculty (as defined in Article II, Section3 of the Faculty Constitution) shall vote by secret ballot on whether to recommend to the dean that the department seek candidates for the position of departmental chair or that the department continue with the current chair for an additional term of three years.
 A simple majority shall be required.
 The result of this vote (the number of yeas, nays, or abstentions) shall be communicated to the dean of the college, and the dean will share the results with the departmental chair.
-After consulting with all EPA and SPA personnel working at least .75 time in the department, the dean shall recommend to the provost and executive vice chancellor whether the department should seek candidates for the position of departmental chair or continue with the current chair lease for the provost and executive vice chancellor whether the department should seek candidates for the position of departmental chair or continue with the current chair for an additional term of three years.

-4.13.4.4.3 If the faculty vote to continue with the current departmental chair, that person may continue as departmental chair for an additional term of three years.
-If the current chair does not wish to continue serving as departmental chair, then at this point the procedure for appointing a departmental chair (section 4.13.4) will be followed.

-4.13.4.4.4 If the faculty vote to consider other candidates, then a second vote will be taken on whether to seek candidates from outside the department or to consider only internal candidates.
+After consulting with all EPA and SPA personnel working at least .75 time in the department, the dean shall recommend to the provost and executive vice chancellor whether the department should seek candidates for the position of departmental chair or continue with the current chair for an additional term of three years. - 4.13.4.4.3 If the faculty vote to continue with the current departmental chair, that person may continue as departmental chair for an additional term of three years.
+If the current chair does not wish to continue serving as departmental chair, then at this point the procedure for appointing a departmental chair (section 4.13.4) will be followed. - 4.13.4.4.4 If the faculty vote to consider other candidates, then a second vote will be taken on whether to seek candidates from outside the department or to consider only internal candidates.
 A simple majority shall be required.
 If a position is available, the departmental chair search committee may request of the dean an external search.
 A request for an external search does not preclude the dean from limiting a search to department members.
 At this point, the procedure for appointing a departmental chair (section 4.13.4) will be followed.